What Is the Difference Between Scorpions and Spiders?

 • Icon

 Habitat: Spiders can thrive in almost any environment, from damp basements to arid deserts.
-House spiders are frequent visitors in homes, while tarantulas and wolf spiders are larger species found outdoors.
+House spiders are frequent visitors in corners, basements and attics of homes, while tarantulas and wolf spiders are larger species found outdoors.
+Unlike scorpions, spiders populate every corner of the U.S., from bustling cities to quiet rural towns.

 How to Identify a Scorpion